ilyakichigin/B_chr_characterizaton/README.md

 # Introduction

 DOPseq_analyzer is a set of tools for processing high-throughput sequencing data generated from isolated (flow sorted or microdissected) chromosomes.
+Active development is now moved to https://github.com/lca-imcb/dopseq - a re-implementation based on Conda and Snakemake.

 Currently, three pipelines are implemented: